Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Browns stats and trends

-- Cleveland has played four games, with three wins against the spread.
+- In Cleveland's four games this season, it has three wins against the spread.

-- The Browns have been underdogs by 1.5 points or more once this season and covered the spread.
+- The Browns covered the spread in their only game when underdogs by 2.5 points or more.

-- Cleveland's games this year have hit the over two times in four opportunities (50%).
+- Cleveland's games this year have hit the over on two of four set point totals (50%).

-- Cleveland is 2-1 against the spread and 2-1 overall when the team notches more than 18.5 points.
+- Cleveland is 2-1 against the spread and 2-1 overall in games when it scores more than 18.5 points.

-- Cleveland is 2-1 against the spread and 2-1 overall when the team picks up more than 332 yards.
+- In games that Cleveland picks up over 332 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Browns have turned the ball over four times, three fewer times than the Chargers have forced turnovers (7).
+- The Browns have four giveaways this season, while the Chargers have seven takeaways.

 Home and road insights